yjg30737/pyqt-custom-titlebar-window/README.md

 Now this module inherits the <a href="https://github.com/yjg30737/pyqt-frameless-window.git">pyqt-frameless-window</a> to reduce the redundancy.

-<small>Note: I update this release info if update information is really crucial to know.</small>
+<small>Note for release info: I update this release info if update information is really crucial to know.</small>